 CMRPC has used travel demand forecast models for highway planning purposes since 1980.
 CMRPC is continually updating and maintaining its regional model for project-specific work and for back-up calculations of mobile source emissions.
-In the past year, the model was used extensively in support of the LRTP (Mobility2040), Kelley Square design and various other planning activities.
+In the past year, the model was used extensively in support of the LRTP (Mobility2040), and various other planning activities.
 The model is being used more extensively for project-specific forecasting.

-Over the past few years the model is being used to understand the demand of other modes such a transit and freight.
+Over the past few years, the model is being used to understand the demand of other modes such a transit and freight.
 The model was used to analyze the recommendations from the Comprehensive Service Analysis for the WRTA service area.
 The model is currently being used to assess traffic impacts of land development in the town of Sutton.

 The population, household and employment projections for the Regional Travel Demand Forecast (TDF) Model will be reviewed and updated as part of the development of the 2024 LRTP update.
-The newer (2020) MassDOT - Highway Road Inventory Files (RIFs) will be incorporated into the updated version of the regional model to serve as the basis for the road network, and require ongoing editing of the line files to verify functionality.
+The newer (2020) MassDOT - Highway Road Inventory Files (RIFs) will be incorporated into the updated version of the regional model to serve as the basis for the road network and require ongoing editing of the line files to verify functionality.
 The base year for the model is 2018 currently, and horizon (future) years are 2030 and 2040.
 Once the new demographic projections (2050) are completed and adopted it will be incorporated into the model.
+The Base year of the model will also be updated to 2020 with the new census data and Roadway inventory files.

-As required by MAP-21 and now continuing into FAST Act, staff is closely following the evolution of applicable Travel Demand Model - related Performance Measures by USDOT.
+As required by MAP-21 and now continuing into BIL, staff is closely following the evolution of applicable Travel Demand Model - related Performance Measures by USDOT.
 MPO staff created performance metrics for the Mobilty2040 plan using the model outputs.
-Some of the metric include vehicle miles travelled and vehicle hours travelled.
+Some of the metrics include congested locations, vehicle miles travelled, vehicle hours travelled and equity analysis.